dm03514/blog/performance/performance-tuning-discover-design-measure-refine/README.md

 </p>

 ## Profile
 Profiling is used to determine where an application is spending its time or other resources (ie memory).
+This is often the ["hands-on" part of performance tuning](https://medium.com/dm03514-tech-blog/sre-performance-analysis-tuning-methodology-using-a-simple-http-webserver-in-go-d475460f27ca).
+Using low level tools to understand which resources a program is using.
+The goal is to generate empiric data for where an application is spending its time, and which resources its using:

 <p align="center">
   <img src="static/perf_profile.png">